jimbol/docker-example/README.md

 ```

 ### Put our own content into the container
-We can use "volumes" to connect files from outside the container into the continer.
+We can use "volumes" to connect files from outside the container into the container.
 We will "mount" the volume on our locally machine into the target folder.

 I've made a file called `Desktop/docker-volume/index.html` on my desktop.
 We will move it to the container.